 Ramen noodles (also known as instant noodles or cup noodles) are a popular food across the globe, and for good reason.
 They’re affordable, easy to cook, have a lengthy shelf life, and taste great.
 But one question that often comes up is “does ramen expire?”
 And if so, what happens when they do?

-In this blog post, we’ll answer all of those questions about ramen noodles and more.
+We’ll answer all of those questions about instant ramen noodles and more.
 We’ll discuss the expiration date on ramen packages, what happens if you eat expired ramen noodles, how to store them safely, and more.

 So whether you’re a first-time ramen noodle eater or you love to eat ramen noodles throughout the week, read on for all the information you need about these tasty little packets of goodness!